EoinTravers/hugo.eointravers.com/content/post/web-1/index.md

 The web has two ends.
-The **back end** is what happens on the *server*, a dedicated computer which *serves* websites to anyone who asks to see them, stores data, and somethings does some number crunching.
+The **back end** is what happens on the *server*, a dedicated computer which *serves* websites to anyone who asks to see them, stores data, and sometimes does some number crunching.
 The **front end** is what happens in the *browser*, an application running on the user's computer which displays the contents sent by the server.